Sit! Stay! Wait! Down!/Love Story: Commercial response

-Sit!
+"Sit!
 Stay!
 Wait!
-Down!/Love Story charted as a single on the Oricon Singles Chart and peaked at number three.
-The EP stayed in the singles charts for twenty weeks, becoming Amuro's longest charting single since her 2008 EP 60s 70s 80s with twenty-one weeks.
-The single sold over 162,000 units in Japan, her highest selling single since 60s 70s 80s and remains her highest inside the 2010s era.
-Sit!
+Down!/Love Story" charted as a single on the Oricon Singles Chart and peaked at number three, selling 77,758 copies in its first week.
+It dropped to number four the next week, selling 28,384 copies.
+The single stayed in the top ten one last week, ranking at number five and selling 21,110 copies.
+"Sit!
 Stay!
 Wait!
-Down!/Love Story was certified gold by the Recording Industry Association of Japan (RIAJ) for exceeding 100,000 shipments in Japan.
-"Love Story" and "Sit!
+Down!/Love Story" stayed in the singles charts for twenty weeks, becoming Amuro's longest charting single since "60s 70s 80s" in 2008 with twenty weeks.
+The single sold over 162,000 units in Japan, her highest selling single since "60s 70s 80s" and remains her highest inside the 2010s.
+"Sit!
 Stay!
 Wait!
-Down!" charted at the Recochoku charts, peaking at number one and two respectively, making Amuro the first artist to have a double A-side single to do so.
+Down!/Love Story" was certified gold by the Recording Industry Association of Japan (RIAJ) for exceeding 100,000 shipments in Japan.

+"Love Story" was made available as a ringtone on November 2, 2011, and together with "Sit!
+Stay!
+Wait!
+Down!," it was the first song in the history of Recochoku to top the charts for two consecutive weeks, and it was ranked first place in the single download charts for the following year.
+It also ranked first for the year in the ringtone song and ringtone movie categories.
+"Love Story" was ranked number one for three consecutive months from December 2011 to February 2012 in the "LISMO Award Music Playback Ranking," which recognizes the most played songs on LISMO-compatible au mobile phones and smartphones that month.
+Amuro is the third to top the charts for three consecutive months in the history of the LISMO Award Music Playback Ranking.
+"Love Story" is the biggest-selling song she has released in the 2010s.

 Both "Sit!
 Stay!
 Wait!
-Down!" and "Love Story" individually on the Japan Hot 100 and the RIAJ Digital Track Chart.
+Down!" and "Love Story" charted individually on the Japan Hot 100 and the RIAJ Digital Track Chart.
 "Sit!
 Stay!
 Wait!
 Down!" peaked at number three on the Japan Hot 100 chart and sixteen on the Japan Hot Airplay Chart, while "Love Story" reached number two and seven respectively.
 Both songs peaked at number one on the RIAJ Digital Track Chart, making Amuro the first artist to have both double a-side singles reach the top spot.
 "Sit!
 Stay!
 Wait!
-Down!" was certified platinum by RIAJ for digital sales of 250,000 units; this tallied to total sales of 350,000 including the physical shipment.
+Down!" was certified platinum by RIAJ for digital sales of 250,000 units.
 "Love Story" was certified million for cell phone ringtone and digital shipments of one million units; this tallied to total sales of 3.6 million units including the physical shipment.
 "Love Story" became Amuro's first million-selling single since her 2007 single "Baby Don't Cry".